-Free space on the designated disk has fallen below the threshold.
+The free space ratio on the designated disk has fallen below the threshold.

-Maintaining sufficient storage space is a critical factor in proactive prevention of sudden problems.
+Maintaining sufficient storage space is a critical factor in the proactive prevention of sudden problems.
 Examples of severe impact are where data files cannot grow when full.
 Result – users can’t add new data.
-In cases where backup procedure is failing, transaction logs may be filling up the drive.
-As a result, system cannot modify any data.
+In cases when the backup procedure is failing, transaction logs may be filling up the drive.
+As a result, the system cannot modify any data.

 Expected behavior :